ariel-apps/sst-apps/README.md

 - [ ] [PEBIL](https://github.com/epanalytics/PEBIL) frontend support
 - [ ] Vanadis cross-compilation support
 - [ ] Mercury support
+- [ ] Create base package type, ArielApp, that the packages can inherit from to reduce code duplication

 ## Notes
 - All packages in this repo are derived from packages in the base repo, referred to as `builtin`, with one execption, `HPCG`.
 We were unable to override the environment variables in our dervied packge so we were forced to copy the entire file to make changes.
 Otherwise, we tried to change as little as possible.